tobiasocula/tobiasocula/README.md

-Hi, I'm Tobias Ocula
+Hi, I'm Tobias Ocula.
-Interested in coding (specifically Python) and soon will be learning other languages in CS bachelor Currently doing bachelor in mathematics
+I'm interested in coding (specifically Python) and soon will be learning other languages in CS bachelor.
+I'm currently doing bachelor in mathematics.
-I will have lots to learn when making different projects (I'm excited) I'm quite new to this so wish me luck :)
+I will have lots to learn when making different projects (I'm excited).
+I'm quite new to this so wish me luck :)

 <!---